-(e) Provision of paper boxes and rolls and related processing services by Fujian Baikai Paper Co., Ltd.(福建百凱紙品有限公司)("Baikai Paper") to Billion Fujian and Billion High-tech
+(f) Provision of paper boxes and rolls and related processing services by Fujian Baikai Paper Co., Ltd.(福建百凱紙品有限公司)("Baikai Paper") to Billion Fujian and Billion High-tech

-During the year ended 31 December 2020, pursuant to a purchase agreement and a processing agreement both entered into between Billion Fujian and Baikai Paper on 11 December 2017, Baikai Paper provided paper boxes and rolls and related processing services to Billion Fujian at prices agreed between the parties from time to time after arm's length negotiation and comparable to the then market prices of similar products or services that Billion Fujian paid to other independent suppliers.
-Pursuant to a purchase agreement and a processing agreement both entered into between Billion High-tech and Baikai Paper on 11 December 2017, Baikai Paper agreed to provide paper boxes and rolls and related processing services to Billion High-tech at prices agreed between the parties from time to time after arm's length negotiation and comparable to the then market prices of similar products or services that Billion High-tech paid to other independent suppliers.
+During the year ended 31 December 2021, pursuant to a purchase agreement and a processing agreement both entered into between Billion Fujian and Baikai Paper on 31 December 2020, Baikai Paper provided paper boxes, rolls and polyfoam boards and related processing services to Billion Fujian at prices agreed between the parties from time to time after arm's length negotiation and comparable to the then market prices of similar products or services that Billion Fujian paid to other independent suppliers.
+Pursuant to a purchase agreement and a processing agreement both entered into between Billion High-tech and Baikai Paper on 31 December 2020, Baikai Paper agreed to provide paper boxes and rolls and related processing services to Billion High-tech at prices agreed between the parties from time to time after arm's length negotiation and comparable to the then market prices of similar products or services that Billion High-tech paid to other independent suppliers.

-Baikai Paper is a wholly foreign-owned subsidiary of Baikai H.K. which in turn is wholly owned by Mr. Lin who is a brother-in-law of both Mr. Sze Tin Yau and Mr. Wu Jinbiao, both being executive Directors.
+Baikai Paper is a wholly foreign-owned subsidiary of Baikai H.K. which in turn is wholly-owned by Mr. Lin who is a brother-in-law of both Mr. Sze Tin Yau and Mr. Wu Jinbiao, both being executive Directors.
 Mr. Lin controls the exercise of 100% of the voting power at general meetings of Baikai Paper and is a director of Baikai Paper.
-Accordingly, Baikai Paper is an associate of Mr. Sze Tin Yau and Mr. Wu Jinbiao, and therefore a connected person of the
+Accordingly, Baikai Paper is an associate of Mr. Sze Tin Yau and Mr. Wu Jinbiao, and therefore a connected person of the Company under the Chapter 14A of the Listing Rules.

-For the year ended 31 December 2020, sales to Billion Fujian and Billion High-tech by Baikai Paper amounted to approximately RMB270,215,000 and RMB11,847,000 respectively, which are within the approved cap of RMB523,000,000 and RMB34,000,000 respectively as disclosed in the Company's announcement dated 11 December 2017 and circular dated 31 January 2018.
+For the year ended 31 December 2021, sales to Billion Fujian and Billion High-tech by Baikai Paper amounted to approximately RMB264,212,013 and RMB23,760,655 respectively.

-(f) Purchase of paper boxes, rolls and polyfoam boards by Billion Vietnam from Baikai Industry (Viet Nam) Co., Ltd. (百凱實業(越南)有 限公司) ("Baikai Vietnam")
+(g) Purchase of paper boxes, rolls and polyfoam boards by Billion Vietnam from Baikai Industry (Viet Nam) Co., Ltd. (百凱實業(越南)有限公司)("Baikai Vietnam")